mrtazz/unwiredcouch.com/about.md

 Hi!
 I'm Daniel!

-I'm a Staff Engineer on Etsy's compute team.
-When I'm not working on Etsy's infrastructure, I'm usually having coffee, play basketball or watch TV shows.
+I'm an infrastructure engineer at GitHub.
+When I'm not working on infrastructure, I'm usually having coffee, draw, play basketball or watch TV shows.

 I write about a lot of things on this blog, but it doesn't and has never